lnfel/kmeans_colors/README.md

 ## API

 ## Database
+The command samples uses npx command but we can also use pnpm equivalent which is pnpx.

 We are using [Prisma](https://www.prisma.io/) as database ORM.
 To see prisma cli commands run:
 ```sh
 npx prisma